takev/VeerTL/README.md

 had zero items.

 A local `loop` variable is available inside the block.
 It has the attributes `first`, `last` and `i` for often used information to format code properly.
-The `outer` attribute is used to get information for the next output loop.
+The `loop` attribute is used to get information for the next outer loop.

 ```
 %for <name(s)> in <Python expression>